dortania/OpenCore-Multiboot/Win.md

 ![BIOS/legacy/CSM](/images/win-md/rufusL.png)

-Wait until it finishes of flashing, then boot on the USB.
+Wait until it finishes flashing, then boot on the USB.

 ## Installing Windows 10